 RMHC is a nonprofit 501(c)(3) corporation, but McDonald's is its largest corporate donor.
 Part of RMHC's annual budget comes from McDonald's and owners of local McDonald's restaurants.
-The rest of RMHC's support comes from individuals and other corporate donors.
+However, the rest of RMHC's support comes from individuals and other corporate donors.

-RMHC has dedicated itself to building and refitting its houses in energy efficient ways.
-Serving thousands of families a night in the more than 365 Ronald McDonald Houses can use a lot of energy.
+RMHC has dedicated itself to building and refitting its houses in energy-efficient ways.
+Serving thousands of families a night in more than 375 Ronald McDonald Houses can use a lot of energy.

-The Ronald McDonald House Charities enjoys an excellent reputation and a 4-star rating from Charity Navigator.
+The Ronald McDonald House Charities enjoys an excellent reputation, and most of its affiliated chapters have three and four-star ratings from Charity Navigator.

-However, the McDonald's corporation has been slammed in recent years for trying to brand itself as a good corporate citizen while providing a fraction of the funding needed to support the RMHC charities.
-As USA Today put it,
+However, the McDonald's corporation has been slammed in recent years in a report from industry watchdog, Corporate Accountability, for trying to brand itself as a good corporate citizen while providing a fraction of the funding needed to support the RMHC charities.

 RMHC devotes a page on its website to clarify its relationship with McDonald's, making clear that while the corporation is its largest sponsor, the charity's funds come from a diverse set of individual and corporate donors.